Fort Washington Way: Future

 Pilings driven into the central median of Fort Washington Way would support a four-block-long highway deck, with buildings up to four stories tall on three of the blocks.
 Hamilton County commissioners have explored using the Transportation Investment Generating Economic Recovery program to pay for a deck over the first block, then tax increment financing to pay for successive blocks using development revenue, culminating in a park on the fourth block.
 In 2018, covering Fort Washington Way and several blocks of parking lots to the south, totaling 15 acre, was estimated to cost from $180,000,000 to $200,000,000.
-The highway deck was included in Cincinnati and Hamilton County's 2018 bid to attract Amazon HQ2 to The Banks.
+The highway deck was included in Cincinnati and Hamilton County's unsuccessful 2018 bid to attract Amazon HQ2 to The Banks.
 In 2019, graduate-level students around the world competed to create a comprehensive design and development plan for the highway deck in the Urban Land Institute's annual Hines Student Competition.